Is Cinnamon Good? Science-Backed Benefits & Safe Usage Tips

 Cinnamon comes from the inner bark of trees in the genus *Cinnamomum*.
 It has been used for thousands of years in both culinary and medicinal practices across various cultures.
 The most common types are Ceylon cinnamon (often called 'true cinnamon') and Cassia cinnamon, which is more widely available and less expensive.

-So, what makes cinnamon so special?
-It contains compounds like cinnamaldehyde, which gives it its distinctive flavor and potential health benefits.
-It also has a rich history—ancient Egyptians used it as an embalming agent, while the Romans used it in cooking and perfumes.
+According to the USDA FoodData Central database, cinnamon contains compounds like cinnamaldehyde, which gives it its distinctive flavor and potential health benefits.
+Ancient Egyptians used it as an embalming agent, while modern research confirms its role in supporting metabolic health.

 Cinnamon tree

-• Regulates Blood Sugar: Some evidence suggests that cinnamon may help improve insulin sensitivity and lower blood sugar levels.
+• Regulates Blood Sugar: According to the American Diabetes Association, cinnamon may improve insulin sensitivity and lower blood sugar levels in people with type 2 diabetes (source: ADA, 2023).

-• Antioxidant Properties: Cinnamon is high in antioxidants, which can help protect the body from damage caused by free radicals.
+• Antioxidant Properties: The National Institutes of Health (NIH) reports that cinnamon is high in antioxidants, which protect the body from oxidative damage (source: NIH, 2022).

 Cinnamon health benefits